MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 What’s more, MOOCs can scale to serve massive audiences, in the sense that these courses do not limit enrollment like traditional online education.
 Because anyone connected to the internet can enroll, MOOCs can “scale up” to accommodate hundreds of thousands of students in much the same way that internet startups can quickly scale up to accommodate millions of customers for new online products.

 The massive scale of these courses initially led many to worry that they would completely disrupt traditional education—a promise that, so far, has not yet come to pass.
 Nevertheless, growth seems healthy.
-MOOC and free class search engine Class Central reports that MOOC students now total 81 million with about 23 million new users enrolled in their first MOOCs each year.
+MOOC and free class search engine Class Central reported that MOOC students had reached 220 million learners in 2021.
+In 2021, 40 million new users signed up for at least one MOOC, compared to 60 million (fueled by the pandemic) in 2020.

 MOOC professors who suddenly find themselves with potentially huge audiences cannot possibly engage many of those students individually.
 In MOOCs, effective teaching depends upon interactive course design.
 The courses also capitalize on Facebook-style social networking to encourage students to interact with each other.
 Grading often relies on a blend of computerized exam scoring with peer review systems.